epistemex/cardinal-spline-js/README.md

 ===============

-A Cardinal spline (basically a Catmull-Rom with a tension option) implementation for  JavaScript/HTML5 which creates an interpolated smooth curve through each point pair in the given array.
+A Cardinal spline (basically a Catmull-Rom with a tension option) implementation for JavaScript which creates an interpolated smooth curve through each point pair in the given array.
 There is no need to specify control points.